qaul/qaul.net/docs/protocols/Qaul-Routing-Protocol.md

 The current formula (Section 5.1) has a worst-case path metric of 63 × (70 + 20) = 5,670, well under the 16-bit cap.

+Unlike the hop count, the metric is **not** reset at a sphere boundary (Section 2.2), so a path traversing two spheres accumulates both spheres' cost into one 16-bit value.
+Because Section 2.3's propagation rules admit no entry from the Internet sphere into a Local sphere, an entry crosses at most one boundary and the worst case is therefore two
+spheres: 63 Local hops at 90 plus 63 Internet hops at 15 gives 6,615,
+still far under the cap.
+A conforming formula MUST satisfy `126 × worst_hop_cost ≤ 65,535` for the two-sphere case.

 Implementations SHALL saturate accumulation at `u16::MAX` if a metric formula would otherwise overflow.
 The saturated value